annahaensch/ODyN/README.md

 * 1 - *hesitant or unsure*
 * 2 - *strongly hesitant*

 More information about the meaning of these modes can be found in the [ASPE Report of June 16th, 2021](https://aspe.hhs.gov/reports/vaccine-hesitancy-covid-19-state-county-local-estimates).
-These can be loaded directly from the `geo_df`.
+Since it will be helpful in what follows, hesitancy rates can be loaded directly from the `geo_df` as a dictionary.

 ```
 hesitancy_dict = get_hesitancy_dict(geo_df)
 probability = list(hesitancy_dict.values())
 ```

 #### Initialize Model